syncfusion-content/uwp-docs/uwp/SfGantt/Scrolling.md

 ## Scroll to particular region

-You can also scroll the Gantt chart horizontally to the specific date and vertically to the specific row index using ['ScrollGanttTo'](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ScrollGanttTo.html) method in SfGantt.
+You can also scroll the Gantt chart horizontally to the specific date and vertically to the specific row index using [`ScrollGanttTo`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ScrollGanttTo.html) method in SfGantt.

+This method allows the user to scroll the Gantt chart programmatically in horizontal or vertical direction by using this following parameter's:

+* [`Date`] : DateTime value to scroll horizontally.
+* [`Index`] : Task's index value to scroll vertically.

 {% highlight C# %}

 SfGantt sfGantt = new SfGantt();